 We need your help

-As part of this project, we’re speaking to our Research Community of 5,000 people with lived experience of mental health problems and their carers, to understand precisely the challenges they face in preventing financial problems before they occur.
+As part of this project, we’re speaking to our Research Community of 5,000 people (as of April 2021) with lived experience of mental health problems and their carers, to understand precisely the challenges they face in preventing financial problems before they occur.

 But to understand how we can better support people to avoid financial problems when they’re experiencing mental health problems, we also want to hear from people working in the sector.
 This might be as a health professional, therapists, social workers, advice workers, public health or policy professional, or those working in essential services.